Skip to main content

 The negotiation

-The asking price of 520,000 euros represented 11,556 euros/sqm, in the upper range for a 2-bedroom in this part of the 7th (10,500-12,000 euros/sqm).
-The property had been on the market for three weeks.
+The asking price of 520,000 euros came to 11,556 euros/sqm, at the top of the range for a two-room flat in this part of the 7th (10,500-12,000 euros/sqm).
+The flat had been on the market for three weeks.

 Financing was secured in 6 weeks through an international bank with an expat department, with a 28% down payment and a rate of 3.7% over 20 years.